ejpsoil/inspire_soil_gpkg_template/README.md

 The [Good practice on GeoPackage encodings for INSPIRE data](https://github.com/INSPIRE-MIF/gp-geopackage-encodings) introduced a mechanism to share INSPIRE data in a way which makes it much easier for producers to produce the data and consumers to consume the data.

-The repository has 3 aspects
+The repository has several aspects:
-- A set of SQL statements to update a plain geopackage template to a INSPIRE Soil template
-- Documentation on how to best use the template (as a producer as well as a consumer)
+- A Documentation on how to best use the template (as producer or consumer);
-- A [Hale Studio](https://wetransform.to/halestudio/) transformation project, which facilitates the transformation of GeoPackage to INSPIRE GML.
+- An [Hale Studio](https://wetransform.to/halestudio/) transformation project, which facilitates the transformation of GeoPackage to INSPIRE GML;
+- [QGIS](https://qgis.org/) style files, whith forms to facilitates editing of features;
+- A set of SQL statements to update a plain geopackage template to the INSPIRE Soil template.

 ---
 This activity is performed as part of the [ejp soil](https://ejpsoil.eu) project, which has received funding of EU under [grantnumber 862695](https://cordis.europa.eu/project/id/862695)